IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Results and Discussion

 \subsection{Visualization of Embedding Space}

 Besides quantitative results, we also conduct qualitative analysis to show the strengths of our method.
 We exploit t-distributed stochastic neighbor embedding (t-SNE) \cite{van2008visualizing}, a tool widely utilized for high-dimensional data visualization.
-Figure \ref{Figure7} presents the visualization results of different methods.
-From this figure, we observe that our IRNet can effectively disentangle the latent representation and reveal the underlying class distribution.
-In Figure \ref{Figure8}, we further visualize the latent features of IRNet with increasing training epochs.
-From this figure, we observe that the separation among classes becomes clear during training.
+Fig. \ref{Figure7} presents the visualization results of different methods.
+From these figures, we observe that our IRNet can effectively disentangle the latent representation and reveal the underlying class distribution.
+In Fig. \ref{Figure8}, we further visualize the latent features of IRNet with increasing training epochs.
+From these figures, we observe that the separation among classes becomes clear during training.
 These results also show the effectiveness of our method for noisy PLL.